Oskar Mencer, CEO, CTO

-Michael J. Flynn, Chairman
+Michael J. Flynn, Chairman Emeritus

 Michael J. Flynn, Professor of Electrical Engineering at Stanford University, is best-known for the [SIMD, SISD, MISD, MIMD] classification and the first detailed discussion of super scalar design.
 He was founder and senior consultant to Palyn Associates, a leading computer design company; founder and Vice President of American Supercomputers; and a partner at Paragon Partners, a venture capital partnership.
 Prof. Flynn received the IEEE/ACM Eckert-Mauchley and Harry Goode Memorial Awards in 1992 and 1995, respectively.

-Oliver Pell, VP of Engineering
+Georgi Gaydadjiev, VP of Dataflow Software Engineering